EnriqueKhai/JaneStreetETC22/README.md

 On our side, me and Tejas were not as productive.
 It was not immediately clear to me how we could detect arbitrage opportunities so Tejas took on the Mathematics while I collated live data for each round.

-I helped answered questions such as (1) what are the opening and closing prices of each stock for each round and (2) how many trades of each stock took place per round.
+The questions of interest included the following: (1) what are the opening and closing prices of each stock for each round and (2) how many trades of each stock took place per round.

 It was here that I saw something suspicious.